SchulzLab/SOS/README.md

 parameter | value | explanation
 -----------|--------------|---------
-seecertmp | foldername | Temporary folder to store intermediate files generated from SEECER.
-The folder would be deleted after the completion of the error correction step. jellyfish | /path/to/jellyfish | Absolute path to the jellyfish library.
-SEECER uses jellyfish to count kmers and build a consensus sequence. binfolder | /path/to/SEECER | Absolute path to SEECER bin folder. seecerkmer | numeric | kmer size to be used for error correction.
+seecerkmer | numeric | kmer size to be used for error correction.
+If not given, the kmer size mentioned in the General Parameter section would be used

 **ORNA parameters**

 parameter | value | explanation
 -----------|--------------|---------
 ornabase | numeric (default 1.7) | The base of the log function, which is used by ORNA for calculating the threshold for each kmer in the dataset.
 Refer to the manual of ORNA for more details.
-For good average performance we suggest a value of 1.7.
+For good average performance we suggest a value of 1.7. ornakmer | numeric  kmer size to be used for read normalization.
+If not given, the kmer size mentioned in the General Parameters section would be used

 **KREATION parameters**